 A risk factor is anything that increases a person’s chance of getting a certain condition or disease.
 Researchers know about some risk factors that increase the chance of developing cancer.
 However, for most children with cancer, the cause is unknown.

 What we do know is that if a child develops cancer, it’s not because of something they, or their parents did to cause it.
 No one is to blame if a child develops cancer.

 Even if your child has a risk factor, it doesn’t mean they will develop cancer.
 Many children with a risk factor will never develop cancer, while most children with cancer have no known risk factors.
 Even if a child with a risk factor develops cancer, the risk factor may not have had much to do with it.

 Researchers do not completely understand what causes germ cell tumours.
 But they link some things with a higher chance of developing germ cell tumours.

-Genetic conditions that affect the sex chromosomes can increase the chance of your child developing a germ cell tumour.
-These include Klinefelter syndrome, Swyer syndrome and Turner syndrome.
+Genetic conditions that affect the sex chromosomes can increase your child’s chance of getting a germ cell tumour.
+These include:

-Male children who have an undescended testicle may have a higher chance of developing testicular germ cell tumours.
+Male children who have an undescended testicle may have a higher chance of getting testicular germ cell tumours.